PL EN

 Objectives:

-Method: Data were obtained from multiple sources: psychometric tools (RISB, KSP, ISI-5), psychological and pedagogical assessments, and interviews with graduates of sociotherapy centers (n=31).
-They provided rich information on the subjects.
-The research was both quantitative and qualitative.
+The study was both quantitative and qualitative.
+Data were obtained from multiple sources: psychometric tools (RISB, KSP, ISI-5), psychological and pedagogical assessments, and interviews with graduates of sociotherapy centers (n = 31), providing rich information on the subjects.

 Results: